I am a huge fan of homemade baby food, but there comes a time when children need to start sharing the same meals as the rest of the family.

 And that's good for everyone in the family.

-Jenni Grover, MS RD LDN, is a registered dietitian and co-founder of Realistic Nutrition Partners in Durham, N.C.
+Jenni Grover, MS RD LDN, is a registered dietitian and director of nutrition at LifeStyle Medical Center in Durham, North Carolina.
 She specializes in child, maternal and prenatal nutrition, with a focus on whole foods.